fastly/compute-rust-auth/README.md

 Scroll down to view [the flow in more detail](#the-flow-in-detail).

+Read [the blog post](https://www.fastly.com/blog/simplifying-authentication-with-oauth-at-the-edge) to learn why this is a good idea.
 For Compute@Edge starter kits, visit the [Fastly Developer Hub](https://developer.fastly.com/solutions/starters/).

 ---